-Ref Proposal Theme Brief Description of Proposal 2021/22 Saving £ FTEs AFFECTED Safer, Stronger and Healthier Communities Delivering services across the borough in more effective ways We'll review all non-staffing budgets, looking at how we can get better value by delivering similar services at scale across the borough, and through purchasing in a more efficient and effective way.
+Ref Proposal Theme Brief Description of Proposal 2021/22 Saving £ FTES AFFECTED borough in more effective ways We'll review all non-staffing budgets, looking at how we can get better value by delivering similar services at scale across the borough, and through purchasing in a more efficient and effective way.
 Each area of Stronger, Safer and Healthier Communities to achieve £20,000 of efficiency savings.
 60,000 - Sub - Total Safer, Stronger and Healthier 60,000 -